Freedome Lane: Paulie’s Pop

 When Rose and Helen entered their home, Helen was sitting on her chair staring at a spot on the table.
 She didn’t even look up when Rose and Da’Quarius walked in.

-“Helen,” Rose said, sitting next to Helen and putting her hand gently on her knee.
+“Helen,” Rose said, sitting next to her wife and putting her hand gently on her knee.
 “Do you want to talk about it.”

 “No,” Helen said.
 “I’d rather just sit here and forget he ever came by to visit.”
 Helen reached under the couch cushion and pulled out a bottle of Sambuca.
 She unscrewed the cap and took a large swig.